Tours – Cemetery and Street

-The next tour, themed Famous and Unusual, will be on Sunday 26th November, from 2pm.
-Bookings, including advance payment, are essential and can be done via the Society’s email, firstname.lastname@example.org Each tour lasts approximately 2 hours and costs $20 per person ($15 for BHHS members).
+Bookings are essential; advance payment is preferred and details can be ascertained via the Society’s email, firstname.lastname@example.org Each tour lasts approximately 2 hours and costs $20 per person ($15 for BHHS members).
 Group bookings can be arranged on request.

 Please meet outside the Cemetery Office inside the Cemetery grounds.
 Tour participants are encouraged to dress suitably for the weather, wear comfortable shoes and BYO refreshments as required.
 Parking is available in Reserve Road or Whitehorse Reserve (with access to the cemetery across the footbridge.)

 Tours of the cemetery are advertised in the local press, on this website, and on our Facebook page.

 Cemetery Tours can be conducted on a variety of topics, including:

 Pioneers: visits the graves of some of the early pioneers of the City of Whitehorse;

 Famous And Unusual: includes prominent business and professional people such as Sidney Myer, C.J.
 Dennis and William Angliss;

 Remarkable Women: includes veterinary surgeon Isabelle Reid, civil rights activist Doris Blackburn and temperance advocate Maria Kirk;

 Creative/Artists Tour: includes Joy Hester (artist), Edouard Borovansky (founder of Australian Ballet), John Grainger (architect and father of Percy) and J.A.
 Turner (postcard artist).